 Understanding risk and resilience among youth within their romantic relationships will help inform prevention and intervention strategies to promote healthy relationships and transitions.

 The @Heart lab is a multidisciplinary lab using a multilevel perspective to study the development of romantic relationships and adjustment.
 We study adolescent romantic couples within their natural environments by using dyadic methods that capture affective, psychophysiological, genetic, and neurocognitive levels of development at multiple time scales, from milliseconds to days, years, and decades.

 Join the lab!

 We have a fantastic team of undergraduates who play an integral role in our research.
 We periodically accept new research assistants to assist in the lab for course credit or to volunteer.
-If you are interested in our research, please contact one of our graduate students Olivia Maras, email@example.com, for more information and qualification requirements.
+If you are interested in our research, please contact Mehek at email@example.com for more information and qualification requirements.